-Mexi Mac and Cheese!
-Mac and cheese made festive with tasty Mexican flavors.
+Mac and cheese made festive with tasty Mexican flavors in this delicious Mexi Mac and Cheese!
 An easy meal-in-one that the whole family will love!

 We love homemade mac and cheese, but sometimes wish it had a little more to it so we could call it a meal.
 While the boys are thrilled to eat mac and cheese as their main dish alongside some veggies, Brandon and I prefer to eat it as a side dish with some meat and a salad.
 And since we make mac and cheese quite frequently, I though it was due to time to make a full meal out of it.